 - Canned beans: I like two use two different beans for texture.
 I usually go for red beans and light red kidney beans or dark and light kidney beans but any kind will work.

-- Tomatoes: We will use a can of diced fire roasted tomatoes and tomato paste for that classic chili flavor.
+- Tomatoes: I use a can of diced fire roasted tomatoes and tomato paste for that classic chili flavor.
+A can of diced tomatoes can be used in place of fire-roasted, as needed.

 - Spices: Chili powder, cumin, oregano and a pinch of cinnamon add warmth.